Archive-WP/WattpadAPIDocumentation/API_Endpoints/User_Info.md

 # User Info:

-Returns info about a Wattpad user
+Returns info about a user

 ### URL: